Does Brain Injury Affect Intelligence? Discover Why IQ Drops, Then Gets Better

 Brain injury can affect many cognitive abilities that make it more difficult for a person to learn new information.
 However, most of the time, it does not change a person’s overall intelligence.

-Today’s article will discuss how a brain injury can impact learning, along with the steps you can take to help your brain absorb more information.
+Today’s article will discuss how a brain injury affects intelligence and can impact learning, along with the steps you can take to help your brain absorb more information.

 Does Brain Injury Affect Intelligence?

-After any brain injury, even a mild one, there tends to be a drop or loss of IQ, but this score usually improves as time passes.
+After any brain injury, even a mild one, there tends to be a drop or loss of IQ, but this score usually improves as time passes and the brain heals.

-This fact leads researchers to argue that most “intelligence loss” after brain injury is really just a result of trauma.
+This is why researchers argue that most “intelligence loss” after brain injury is really just a result of trauma.
 In other words, the brain is too occupied with repairing itself that it does not have the resources to answer test questions.

-That’s why IQ test numbers tend to be lower in the early stages of recovery, but go back up later on.
+That’s why IQ test numbers tend to be lower in the early stages of recovery, but go back up to baseline with time.

 Strictly speaking, the person doesn’t lose any intelligence they had before their injury.

-However, the brain does lose the ability to access that knowledge as quickly and efficiently as it used to.
+However, the brain does lose the ability to access that knowledge as quickly and efficiently as before the injury.

 This is an important distinction.
-Just because someone needs more time to process information after their brain injury doesn’t mean the person is not still intelligent.
+Just because someone needs more time to process information after their brain injury doesn’t mean the person has lost intelligence.

 How Brain Injury Affects Learning